ratulalahy/intro_to_swe/projects/milestone-2.md

 ## Overview

-> Building on the solid foundation established in Milestone 1, **Milestone 2** advances your {guilabel}`To-Do List` application project by delving into requirements engineering.
+> Building on the solid foundation established in Milestone 1, **Milestone 2** advances your {{todo}} application project by delving into requirements engineering.
 This phase focuses on formalizing user needs through a comprehensive Software Requirements Specification (SRS), visualizing interactions via use case diagrams, and implementing a Minimum Viable Product (MVP) as a console-based prototype in Python.
 Emphasizing precision in documentation and early validation, you will refine your product backlog, integrate feedback from prior planning, and ensure traceability across tools.
 This milestone aligns with professional practices in requirements elicitation and MVP development, as seen in agile teams at leading tech firms and academic programs.

 By completing this milestone, your team will have a detailed SRS, actionable use cases, and a functional console MVP with basic testing, enabling iterative enhancements while mitigating scope risks.